tjav/upskillingquests/Infrastructure/Networking/infra-networking-2.md

 ## Description

 Contoso requested us to provision a second Azure Virtual Network.
-They require that those 2 network are connected with each other, meaning if you deploy a client in those that they can communicate in a secure manner.
+They require that those 2 network are connected with each other.
+This includes the communication between clients that can be deployed in both Virtual Networks in a secure manner.

 ## Outcome